 - Gliomas include all tumors arising from the supportive tissue of the brain, and account for about 80 percent of all malignant brain tumors.

-- About 14,000 new cases of high grade gliomas (HGG) are expected to be diagnosed in the United States in 2016.
-HGG tumors include glioblastoma multiforme (GBM) and anaplastic astrocytoma (AA).
+- About 14,000 new cases of high grade gliomas, or HGG, are expected to be diagnosed in the United States in 2017.
+HGG tumors include glioblastoma, or GBM, and anaplastic astrocytoma, or AA

 - GBM accounts for about half of all primary brain and central nervous system (CNS) cancers.

-- The 1, 2 and 5-year survival rate for patients with GBM is about 37 percent, 15 percent, and 5 percent respectively, making these tumors the two most fatal forms of all primary brain and central nervous system cancers.
+- The one-, five- and ten-year survival rates for patients with GBM is 37.2 percent, 5.1 percent, and 2.6 percent from diagnosis respectively, making it one of the most lethal among all cancers.

 Source: Ostrom et al. CBTRUS Statistical Report: Primary Brain and Central Nervous System Tumors Diagnosed in the United States in 2008-2012.
 Neuro-Oncology 17:iv1 –iv62, 2015.

-Tocagen is developing an investigational therapy to treat GBM and AA and is currently recruiting patients into its Phase 2/3 clinical trial, Toca 5.
+Tocagen is developing a product candidate to treat HGG, which is under evaluation in an ongoing Phase 2/3 clinical trial, Toca 5.
 Learn about the Toca 5 trial.

 See additional brain cancer resources below: